fponticelli/tempo/README.md

 [Project Homepage](https://tempots.com/)

-Tempo is a framework to build dynamic front end applications.
+Tempo is a framework to build dynamic frontend applications.

 This is not an officially supported Google product.